Fagradalsfjall: Lava and gas output: Development of the eruption

 The volcano stopped erupting on 2 September, but lava flow resumed on 11 September, with the magma breaking through the lava field surface in several places.
 However, the main crater channel appeared to have been blocked, and the crater was filled with lava from a source underneath the northwestern wall through a crack on the wall, and lava also flowed outside the volcano through the wall.
 The average lava flow over the past 32 days had returned to 8.5 m3/s, and the lava field of 143 e6m3 now covered an area of 4.6 km2.
 After a period of continuous eruption, a pulsing pattern of activity last seen in April/May started on 13 September, a pattern believed to be similar to what is observed in geysers where the frequency of eruption may be determined by the size of the reservoir below and how quickly it is filled up.
 The volcano was pulsing at a rate of around eight eruptions per hour on 14 September.
 No lava flowed out directly from the crater, instead lava began to emerge in significant amount from outside the volcano on 15 September.
 On 16 September 2021, after 181 days of eruption, it became the longest eruption of the 21st century in Iceland.
 Average lava flow was 16 m3/s from 11 to 17 September when flow resumed, with the lava field increasing to 151 e6m3 covering an area of 4.8 km2.
 The eruption stopped again on 18 September, but the activity decreased unusually slowly.
-On October 18, the alert level was lowered from "Orange" to "Yellow" due to no lava having erupted since September 18.
-The Icelandic meteorological office also stated that "it is assessed that Krýsuvík volcano is currently in a non-eruptive state.
+On 18 October, the alert level was lowered from "Orange" to "Yellow" due to no lava having erupted since 18 September.
+The Icelandic Meteorological Office also stated that "it is assessed that Krýsuvík volcano is currently in a non-eruptive state.
 The activity might escalate again, so the situation is monitored closely".

 2022 eruption

+On 30 July, IMO reported an intense earthquake swarm in an area close to the lava field in Geldingadalur.
+On 31 July, almost 3,000 earthquakes were detected.

+Earthquakes were reportedly felt in southwest Iceland, in Reykjanesbær, Grindavík, the Capital region, and as far as Borgarnes.
+Several of these earthquakes were above an Mw 3, with the largest event of an Mw 4 occurring at 1403. according to the Icelandic Meteorological Office's automatic location system; an Mw 5.4 event was detected at 1748.
+Deformation models indicated magma was around 1 km below the surface at 1749 on 2 August, according to IMO.